Wave dynamics on networks: method and application to the sine-Gordon equation: Introduction

-One of the main difficulties of formulating evolution problems described by PDEs on networks (\ie graphs) consists in the fact that these objects are non-manifolds.
-Nowadays we can say that the formulation of Hamiltonian mechanics on manifolds does not pose any serious technical difficulties \cite{Arnold1997}.
-However, the modeling of various processes on networks (such as electric circuits, blood arteries, water-pipe supply) necessitates the generalization of the classical mechanics to non-manifolds like graphs and trees.
-Consider, for example, a $Y$- or $T$--junction.
+One of the main difficulties of formulating evolution problems described by PDEs on networks (\ie graphs) consists in the fact that these objects are not manifolds.
+Recall that an $n-$dimensional manifold is such that each point has a neighborhood that is homeomorphic to $\R^{\,n}\,$ \cite{Abraham1988}.
+Nowadays, the formulation of \textsc{Hamiltonian} mechanics on manifolds does not pose any serious technical difficulties \cite{Arnold1997}.
+However, the modeling of various processes on networks, such as electric circuits, blood arteries, water-pipe supply needs the generalization of classical mechanics to non-manifolds like graphs and trees.
+Consider, for example, a $Y-$ or $T-$junction.
 This domain is a \emph{semi-algebraic set}, but not a \emph{manifold}.
-The difficulty comes from the branching point whose neighbourhood is not \emph{homeomorphic} to any Euclidean space $\Ee^k$.
-It goes without saying that any composition of $Y$--junctions into, for example, a complex tree will not be a manifold either.
+The difficulty comes from the branching point whose neighbourhood is not \emph{homeomorphic} to any \textsc{Euclidean} space $\Ee^{\,k}\,$.
+Therefore any composition of $Y-$junctions into, for example, a complex tree will not be a manifold either.

-To our knowledge, the Hamiltonian problems on non-manifolds have not been systematically studied.
-A notorious exception is the work \cite{Bibikov2009}, where the wave scattering in the Klein--Gordon equation was investigated on a domain consisting of three semi-infinite straight lines having one common point.
-We can also mention the publication \cite{Bona2008} where the BBM equation was considered on a tree.
-However, their study does not rely on any particular variational structure of the governing equation.
+To our knowledge, \textsc{Hamiltonian} problems on non-manifolds have not been systematically studied.
+A notorious exception is the work \cite{Bibikov2009}, where wave scattering in the \textsc{Klein}--\textsc{Gordon}(--\textsc{Fok}) equation was investigated on a domain consisting of three semi-infinite straight lines having one common point.
+We can also mention the publication \cite{Bona2008} where the \textsc{Benjamin}--\textsc{Bona}--\textsc{Mahony} (BBM) equation was considered on a tree.
+The \acs{sg} equation on $Y-$shaped \textsc{Josephson} junctions was first considered in \cite{Nakajima1978, Nakajima1976}.
+The dynamics of kinks in $Y-$junctions was studied in \cite{Grunnet-Jepsen1993, Hattel1996}.
+However, these studies do not rely on any particular variational structure of the governing equation; the boundary conditions come from a particular tri-layer of superconducting films.
+The existence and stability of solitary waves `sitting' near the junction point was studied in \cite{Susanto2005}.